jaokim/jaokim.github.io/_posts/2024-06-02-cpu-load-monitor.md

    }
 ```

-The resulting [code is available on my github](https://github.com/jaokim/code.jaokim.github.io/tree/main/cpu-load-monitor).
-The solution consist of both JDK 8, and >JDK 14 solution packaged in a Multi-JAR (meaning the same JAR can be used on both JDK 8 and above, with later versions taking advatange of newer APIs).

 ## Getting the CPU Load
 We open a recording stream from the current JVM, enable the `jdk.CPULoad` event to be triggered every 5 seconds.
 For each CPU load event the "processTotal" attribute is checked, and when it exceeds 60% the default JFR recording is written to disk.